HarveyAland/auzre-monitoring-remediation/README.md

 ## 🏗️ Infrastructure

-The reason for the split in infrastructure deployment was mainly down to the fact that Since my background is stronger in Terraform and AWS, I deliberately chose Bicep and the Azure portal here to strengthen Azure-specific skills while still applying IAC best practices, it was a win win and a good way to showcase a new IAC language under my belt.
+The reason for the split in infrastructure deployment was mainly down to the fact that since my background is stronger in Terraform and AWS, I deliberately chose Bicep and the Azure portal here to strengthen Azure-specific skills while still applying IAC best practices, it was a win-win and a good way to showcase a new IAC language under my belt.

 ### Bicep deployed Infrastructure
 - **Resource Group:** `aim-dev-rg`
-- **Cloud Networking Principles** Vnet, Subnets, Network Security groups.
+- **Cloud Networking Principles:** Vnet, Subnets, Network Security Groups.
 - **Azure VMs:**  with extensions for ease of deployment
   - Windows Server (IIS)
   - Windows Server (Print Spooler)